-Bells toll as Queen arrives in Windsor Castle for committal service
+Queen makes her final journey to Windsor Castle

 The hearse arrived in Windsor following her state funeral service at Westminster Abbey in London.

-It processed through the town, with flowers still on its bonnet and roof from wellwishers who had thrown them as the state hearse made its way from Wellington Arch in London to Windsor in Berkshire.
+It processed through the Berkshire town, with flowers still on its bonnet and roof from well-wishers who had thrown them as the royal cortege made its way from Wellington Arch.

 The route avoided motorways to allow as many people as possible to pay their last respects.

+Thousands of people on that route broke out into applause as the hearse passed them.

-The funeral cortege is making its way along a route of about one mile along the Long Walk up to Windsor Castle.
+The procession made its way about one mile along the Long Walk up to Windsor Castle, with members of the Armed Forces lining the way.

+King Charles III then walked behind his mother's coffin, accompanied by the Queen's other children - the Princess Royal, the Duke of York and the Earl of Wessex.

+The Prince of Wales, the Duke of Sussex and Peter Phillips also joined them in the procession to St George's Chapel.